 By Dianne E. Butts:

-Grief from Reminders of Deceased Loved Ones: Lesson 5 in 10 Things I’ve Learned About Grief.
+Grief from Stupid Comments: Lesson 4 in 10 Things I’ve Learned About Grief.

-Here’s the fifth thing I’ve learned about grief.
+So here’s the fourth lesson I’ve learned about grief.
 (See our other lessons in the category: 10 Things I’ve Learned About Grief.)